New York Residential Lease Agreement

 note

-Some New York cities, like New York City, have more comprehensive rules than the statewide standard.
-Always check local laws.
+Many cities in New York cities have more comprehensive rules than the statewide standard.
+Always check local laws, such as those for New York City.

 Failure To Include Mandatory Disclosures